collinskatie/structured_flexible_and_robust/Part_II/README.md

 There is a small notebook `consolidate_results.ipynb` that pulls all the individual `collated.json` files and generate a big dataframe.

 Using the generated dataframe, `create_part2_paper_figs.ipynb` creates the plots in `results/` that were used in the paper.

+## Analysis
+The analysis R code file `codex.R` is found under `results`.
+Use RStudio and R version 4.0.2 to run the analysis code and obtain p-values of the experiment.